 I have shared many rasam varieties and the ones made with vegetables or fruits are listed below:

-1. Rinse and then chop 1 medium or 2 small beetroots in small cubes.
-You will need ยฝ cup heaped beetroot cubes.
+1. Rinse 1 medium-sized or 2 small-sized beetroots in fresh water.
+Then chop them in small cubes.
+You will need ½ cup heaped beetroot cubes.
 Take them in a bowl.
-Also, add ยผ cup water in the bowl.
+Also, add ¼ cup water to the bowl.

-3. Pressure cook on a medium flame for 5 to 6 whistles or for about 8 minutes.
+3. Pressure cook on a medium heat for 5 to 6 whistles or for about 8 minutes.

-5. Meanwhile take 1 teaspoon cumin seeds, ยฝ teaspoon black pepper, ยฝ teaspoon coriander seeds and 1 dry red chilli (broken and seeds removed) in a spice grinder or a grinder jar.
+5. Meanwhile take 1 teaspoon cumin seeds, ½ teaspoon black pepper, ½ teaspoon coriander seeds and 1 dry red chilli (broken and seeds removed) in a spice grinder or a grinder jar.

 6. Grind to a semi-fine powder.
-Remove the powder and keep aside.
+Remove the powder and keep it aside.

 7. In the same grinder jar, add the beetroots along with the cooked water which was there in the bowl.

 8. Also add 1 tablespoon tamarind.
 Do make sure that there is no seed in the tamarind.
-For a less sour taste, you can useย ยฝ tablespoons tamarind.
+For a less sour taste, you can use ½ tablespoons tamarind.

 9. Grind everything to a smooth puree.
 There should be no fine chunks or pieces of beetroot in the puree.